 Minimum Age - There is no minimum age for purchasing a bow license.
-The minimum age to purchase an antlerless whitetail deer gun license is youth who turn 11 in 2023.
-The minimum age to purchase a youth deer, deer gun or muzzleloader license is youth who turn 14 in 2023.
+The minimum age to purchase an antierless whitetail deer gun license is youth who turn 11 in calendar year.
+The minimum age to purchase a youth deer, deer gun or muzzleloader license is youth who turn 14 in calendar year.